Top 20 Must Dos in The Coromandel

 10. New Chum Beach

-Described as a ‘slice of Coromandel heaven’, this tranquil stretch of sand has been rated at one of the top beaches in the world.
+Described as a ‘slice of Coromandel heaven’, this tranquil stretch of sand has been rated as one of the top beaches in the world.
+And it's not so easy to find!

 11. Art and Craft

-The Coromandel is a rich and colourful creative hub with many studios and galleries throughout the region showcasing some of New Zealand’s best talented.
+The Coromandel is a rich and colourful creative hub with many studios and galleries throughout the region showcasing some of New Zealand’s best talent.

 12. Whiritoa Beach